zac-heisey/murray-lampert/about.md

         a motorcycle riding the twisty turns of our fun mountain roads.</p>"
       image-1: "/murray-lampert/version3/hannah-wilson-1.jpg"
       image-2: "/murray-lampert/version3/hannah-wilson-1.jpg"
-    - name: Noel Dunham
+    - name: Alyson Meucci
-      title: Interior Designer
+      title: Senior Architectural Designer
-      email: ndunham@murraylampert.com
+      email: ameucci@murraylampert.com
-      bio: "<p>Noel is a San Diego native, born and raised.
-She graduated from The Art Institute of San Diego, California with a Bachelors of Science in Interior Design.
-Creating beautiful, yet functional spaces and playing with different colors and textures is her favorite part about being on the design team.
-Outside of the office, Noel loves doing anything outdoors and spending quality time with her friends and family.</p>"
+      bio: "<p>Alyson grew up in Sacramento, California and graduated from California State University, Chico in 2016.
+There, she earned a Bachelor of Fine Arts degree in Interior Architecture with a minor in Sustainability.
+She loves working in the remodeling industry, because she gets the opportunity to be involved in the design process from start to finish.
+Alyson enjoys building relationships with each of her clients during the process.
+Providing a memorable experience for Alyson’s friends, family, and even clients is what drives her to be successful in every aspect of life.
+In her free time, she loves to go to the beach, workout and spend time with her friends, boyfriend and dog, Cheese!</p>"
-      image-1: "/murray-lampert/version3/noel-dunham-1.jpg"
+      image-1: "/murray-lampert/version3/alyson-meucci-1.jpg"
-      image-2: "/murray-lampert/version3/noel-dunham-1.jpg"
+      image-2: "/murray-lampert/version3/alyson-meucci-1.jpg"
-  - row: Row 8
+  - row: Row 7
     team-members:
     - name: Danny Battle
       title: Architectural Designer